capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 #### Additional Functionality
 - recording should be moved outside: allow several instances of recorders with specified paths and busses
+- recording currently simply uses one buffer outside the range (why does this work? probably some more buffers are allocated internally by the server application?).
+This looks like a hack.
 - make explicit where things like record and volume nodes should be placed, and check if they can also be kept running on cmd-period.
 - Possibly, it would make sense to introduce a second default group (e.g. "postprocessing group") that can contain everything that can be kept alive with no harm.